emz1003/final-mks65/README.md

 * Kaitlyn: Coded the function hitTarget, which makes a target either a hit or a miss
 * Kaitlyn: Also made hitTarget check if the coordinate entered was valid
 * Kaitlyn: Tested everything, but it doesn't work.
 Must work on it tomorrow.

+1/13/20
+* Kaitlyn: After lots of debugging, the hitTarget works!
+Works great with the mainboard.
+Next steps: look at pipes for a two player game!

 ### Features:

 ### Attempted: